Fallenbagel/jellyseerr/docs/support/faq.md

 # Frequently Asked Questions (FAQ)

 {% hint style="info" %}
-If you can't find the solution to your problem here, please read [Need Help?](./need-help.md) and reach out to us on [Discord](https://discord.gg/overseerr).
+If you can't find the solution to your problem here, please read [Need Help?](./need-help.md) and reach out to us on [Discord](https://discord.gg/FspWaFnGHP).

 _Please do not post questions or support requests on the GitHub issue tracker!_
 {% endhint %}

 ## General

-### How do I keep Overseerr up-to-date?
+### How do I keep Jellyseerr up-to-date?

-Use a third-party update mechanism (such as [Watchtower](https://github.com/containrrr/watchtower), [Ouroboros](https://github.com/pyouroboros/ouroboros), or [Pullio](https://hotio.dev/pullio)) to keep Overseerr up-to-date automatically.
+Use a third-party update mechanism (such as [Watchtower](https://github.com/containrrr/watchtower), [Ouroboros](https://github.com/pyouroboros/ouroboros), or [Pullio](https://hotio.dev/pullio)) to keep Jellyseerr up-to-date automatically.

-### How can I access Overseerr outside of my home network?
+### How can I access Jellyseerr outside of my home network?

-The easiest but least secure method is to simply forward an external port (e.g., `5055`) on your router to the internal port used by Overseerr (default is TCP `5055`).
+The easiest but least secure method is to simply forward an external port (e.g., `5055`) on your router to the internal port used by Jellyseerr (default is TCP `5055`).
 Visit [Port Forward](http://portforward.com/) for instructions for your particular router.
-You would then be able to access Overseerr via `http://EXTERNAL-IP-ADDRESS:5055`.
+You would then be able to access Jellyseerr via `http://EXTERNAL-IP-ADDRESS:5055`.

-A more advanced, user-friendly, and secure (if using SSL) method is to set up a web server and use a reverse proxy to access Overseerr.
-Please refer to our [reverse proxy examples](../extending-overseerr/reverse-proxy.md) for more information.
+A more advanced, user-friendly, and secure (if using SSL) method is to set up a web server and use a reverse proxy to access Jellyseerr.
+Please refer to our [reverse proxy examples](../extending-jellyseerr/reverse-proxy.md) for more information.

 The most secure method (but also the most inconvenient method) is to set up a VPN tunnel to your home server.
-You would then be able to access Overseerr as if you were on your local network, via `http://LOCAL-IP-ADDRESS:5055`.
+You would then be able to access Jellyseerr as if you were on your local network, via `http://LOCAL-IP-ADDRESS:5055`.

-### Overseerr is amazing!
+### Jellyseerr is amazing!
 But it is not translated in my language yet!
 Can I help with translations?

 You sure can!
 We are using [Weblate](https://hosted.weblate.org/engage/overseerr/) for translations.
-If your language is not listed, please [open a feature request on GitHub](https://github.com/sct/overseerr/issues/new/choose).
+If your language is not listed, please [open a feature request on GitHub](https://github.com/Fallenbagel/jellyseerr/issues/new/choose).

 ### Where can I find the changelog?

-You can find the changelog for your version (stable/`latest`,s or `develop`) in the **Settings &rarr; About** page in your Overseerr instance.
+You can find the changelog for your version (stable/`latest`,s or `develop`) in the **Settings &rarr; About** page in your Jellyseerr instance.

-You can alternatively review the [stable release history](https://github.com/sct/overseerr/releases) and [`develop` branch commit history](https://github.com/sct/overseerr/commits/develop) on GitHub.
+You can alternatively review the [stable release history](https://github.com/sct/overseerr/releases) and [`develop` branch commit history](https://github.com/Fallenbagel/jellyseerr/commits/develop) on GitHub.

-### Some media is missing from Overseerr that I know is in Plex!
+### Some media is missing from Jellyseerr that I know is in Plex!

-Overseerr currently supports the following agents:
+Jellyseerr currently supports the following agents:

 - New Plex Movie
 - Legacy Plex Movie